What Are the 4 C’s of Diamonds

 This assessment then determines the diamond quality, cut grade, and price.

-Round Brilliant - As the most common type of cut, the round brilliant possesses 58 polished planes (called facets).
+Round Brilliant - As the most common type of diamond cut, the round brilliant possesses 58 polished planes (called facets).
 Each facet is designed to maximize the amount of light reflected off the natural diamonds and into your own glistening eyes.

 Girdle - Like the form-fitting garment of yesteryear, the girdle concerns girth.
 In terms of diamond cuts, the girdle is the circumference of a diamond at its widest point.
 It's the thin perimeter of a diamond that separates the crown from the pavilion below.
 A slightly thick and proportional girdle elicits a higher value per standard ratings: